Dhenz14/hiveencrypt/replit.md

 ### Security Considerations:
 -   **Authentication**: Server-side session validation, Keychain signature verification, secure session tokens (256-bit random hex with 7-day expiry), protected endpoints, and no client-side trust (localStorage only stores session token).
 -   **Encryption**: Messages encrypted before blockchain submission using Hive memo encryption (ECDH key exchange + AES-CBC).
-Decryption handled via Hive Keychain's `requestVerifyKey` API (same method used by PeakD and other Hive frontends).
+Decryption handled via Hive Keychain SDK's `decode()` method (same approach used by PeakD and other Hive frontends).
--   **Memo Decryption**: Uses Hive Keychain's secure `requestVerifyKey('Memo')` method to decrypt messages.
+-   **Memo Decryption**: Uses Hive Keychain SDK's secure `decode()` method to decrypt messages.
 The user's private memo key never leaves the Keychain extension, ensuring maximum security.
 Users see a Keychain popup to confirm decryption for each message.
+-   **Known Keychain Warning**: When sending messages, Hive Keychain may display a "private key" security warning. **This is a FALSE POSITIVE** caused by pattern detection in the encrypted memo data.
+The application NEVER sends private keys - only encrypted message content.
+The warning appears because encrypted data can contain character patterns that resemble private keys.
+This is Keychain being cautious, which is good, but the warning can be safely dismissed.

 ## External Dependencies
 -   **Hive Blockchain**: Core platform for message storage and decentralization.